rbndickson/rbndickson.github.io/_projects/05-udacicards.markdown

 ---
 A React Native flashcard application built for the Udacity React Native Nanodegree.

+## Features:

+🗂 Create flashcard decks
+➕ Add flashcards to decks
+❓ Flashcard review
+🗺 Navigation implemented using React Navigator

 ---

-## Features:

-- Create flashcard decks
-- Add flashcards to decks
-- Review flashcards in a quiz
-- Navigation implemented using React Navigator

-## Tech:
+## Built With:

-- React Native
-- Redux
-- Expo
+React Native, Redux and Expo